 Once MyWorks Sync is set up, new WooCommerce orders should sync automatically to QuickBooks.
 However, if you're not seeing this happen, this doc helps guide you through different possible causes for this.
-Below are some of the most common causes of new orders not automatically syncing to QuickBooks.
+Below are some common causes of new orders not automatically syncing to QuickBooks.

 Tip: Need to "push" past WooCommerce orders into QuickBooks?
 You can do so by visiting MyWorks Sync > Push > Orders in our sync.